Constellation-Labs/documentation-hub/validate/quick-start/intnet-to-mainnet-quickstart.md

 </MacWindow>

 ## ◽ Clean Up Old Profiles
-We need to remove the old profiles from our Node.
+We need to remove the old profiles from our node.

 <MacWindow>
 Remove old profiles? [y] <b>y</b>